zonemaster/zonemaster/docs/internal-documentation/templates/specifications/tests/Template01.md

 > > should be as explicit as possible to avoid that different implementations or
 > > executions make different interpretations or assumptions.
 > >
+> > If the test procedure uses DNS queries (most test cases do), then add the
+> > following paragraph (types of DNS quries that do no apply for the test case
+> > can be removed):

+In this section and unless otherwise specified below, the terms "[DNS Query]", "[EDNS Query]" and "[DNSSEC Query]" follow the specification for DNS queries as specified in [DNS Query and Response Defaults].
+The handling of the DNS responses on the DNS queries follow, unless otherwise specified below, what is specified for [DNS Response], [EDNS Response], and [DNSSEC Response], respectively, in the same specification.

+> > How the term "[DNSSEC Query]" is used can bee sen in the next example below.
+> >
 > > The steps should be written in such a way that it is reasonably possible to
-> > use them to execute the test case manually using tools such as [`dig`].
-It
+> > use them to execute the test case manually using tools such as [`dig`][dig].
-> > can be assumed that the reader of the text has good understanding of DNS.
+> > It can be assumed that the reader of the text has good understanding of DNS.
 > >
 > > The steps should state what messages (message tags) to be outputted when.
 > > Only messages with default severity level DEBUG or higher can be included.